Appointing a Special Administrator

 - Debts and Creditors

-Problem: If any official action regarding Descendant’s estate needs to be taken before a Personal Representative can be appointed, a Special Administrator may need to be appointed in order to obtain the authority to take such action.
+Problem: If any official action regarding Decedent’s estate needs to be taken before a Personal Representative can be appointed, a Special Administrator may need to be appointed in order to obtain the authority to take such action.
 See RCW 11.32.010.

 Nature of Special Administrator

 A Special Administrator is a person:

 - Usually appointed to take specific expressed actions before the appointment of the Personal Representative, or

 - Occasionally appointed to act generally as a Personal Representative but with restricted statutory authority.
 RCW 11.32.030